spenserblack/steamdown/SPEC.md

 ### Italics

 Italics are text wrapped within a single set of `*`.
-Italics *cannot* contain a newline.
+Italics *cannot* break a paragraph.
 Italics must start and end with a word, not a space.

 ```markdown
 *This is italicized.*

 *this is

 not italicized.*

 * This is not italicized. *